itsdfish/SequentialSamplingModels.jl/docs/src/turing_advanced.md

 df2 = DataFrame(rand(LBA(ν=[2.5, 1.5], A=0.5, k=0.2, τ=0.3), n_obs))
 df = vcat(df1, df2)
 df.condition = repeat(["A","B"], inner=n_obs)
-first(df)
 ```

 These 2 conditions *A* and *B* differ on their drift rates (`[1.5, 0.5]` vs. `[2.5, 1.5]`).
+In other words, the *effect* of condition *B* over condition *A* (the baseline condition, i.e., the *intercept*) is `[1, 1]` (because both drift rates increase by 1 between condition *A* and *B*).

 ## Exclude Outliers

 Next, we are going to remove outliers, i.e., implausible RTs (RTs that likely do not reflect the processes of interest).
-In our case, we consider that RTs shorter than 0.2 seconds are too short for the cognitive process of interest to unfold, and that RTs longer than 3 seconds are too long to be of interest.
+In our case, we consider that RTs shorter than 0.2 seconds are too short for the cognitive process of interest to unfold, and that RTs longer than 3 seconds are too long to carry meaningful information.

 ```@example turing_advanced
 # Remove outliers